Liu-Yitao/mtm-svd-python/README.md

 # Script for MultiTaper Method-Singular Value Decomposition (MTM-SVD) with Monte Carlo test in python

-## outlook of the next version
+### outlook of the next version

-The shortage of the version is being too slow.
+The shortage of the version is that the Monte Carlo testing function is too slow.
 Making this function running with numba may help.

 ---